-There are many examples of brands partnering with games to create branded content or DLC for in-game marketing.
-One of the most creative partnerships came in 2019 when EA Games partnered with Jeremy Scott and luxury fashion brand Moschino to create in-game stuff packs that would unlock virtual Moschino garments and new fashion-themed career paths and options.
-For the campaign, models dressed in signature Moschino outfits in the Sims universe to bring about "avatar realness."
+It's not uncommon for brands to partner with games to create branded content or DLC for in-game marketing.
+One of the most creative partnerships came in 2019 when EA Games partnered with Jeremy Scott and luxury fashion brand Moschino to create in-game stuff packs that unlocked virtual Moschino garments and new fashion-themed career paths and options.
+For the campaign, models dressed in signature Moschino outfits from the Sims universe to bring about "avatar realness."

 Figure 3: Moschino x Sims collection.
 Source - Instagram

-Starting at $450, the clothing line retailed at a less affordable price point.
-Nonetheless, Moschino executed the collaboration well, showing how brands can use video games to promote and offer users unique experiences.
+Starting at $450, the clothing line retailed at a less affordable price point for gamers.
+Nevertheless, Moschino executed the collaboration well, showing how brands can use video games to offer users unique experiences.

 3. Networking with gaming

-Branded online events can be set up where players can meet virtually when gaming together.
-The players will be exposed to branding elements during this social gaming exercise, thus helping brands share their message and reach out to their target user groups.
+Branded online events offer spaces where players can meet virtually when gaming together.
+The players may be subtly exposed to branding elements during this social gaming exercise, thus helping brands share their message and reach out to their target user groups.

 Figure 4: Lazy Oaf x Animal Crossing New Horizons Competition.
 Source: Instagram

-The game translated seamlessly into social media, where users shared their Dodo Codes on Twitter and Instagram and invited other players to trade.
+The game translated seamlessly into social media, where users shared their Dodo Codes on Twitter and Instagram and invited other players to trade and get their fashion designs.
 Some lucky users even had celebrities slide into their DMs looking for a trade!

 Esports has been growing in popularity and attracting a lot of viewers over the last few years.
 The esports market is currently valued at almost 1.4 billion USD, a figure that’s expected to rise in the coming years.
 The prize pools for the most popular esports tournaments (e.g. the Fortnite World Cup or League of Legends World Championship) have also been getting richer with every passing year, indicating that the industry is trending upward.